Velocite Bikes: Patent dispute with Cicli Pinarello

-In January Velocite accused Cicli Pinarello of taking the patented and copyrighted original research performed by Velocite dealing with integration of a round water bottle into the airflow through use of a concave downtube.
+In January 2017, Velocite accused Cicli Pinarello of taking the patented and copyrighted original research performed by Velocite dealing with integration of a round water bottle into the airflow through use of a concave downtube.
 Velocite developed the aerodynamic solution during 2014 and launched the Velocite Syn aero road bike featuring the concave downtube at the 2015 Taipei Cycle Show.
 Pinarello released the Bolide TT bicycle featuring the concave downtube over a year later in May 2016 and a Dogma F10 bicycle in January 2017.
 The Dogma F10 marketing information also makes use of the Velocite Syn wind tunnel data.
 At the time of launch of the Dogma F10, Pinarello did not present any wind tunnel, or simulation results data that indicates independent work.
-Pinarello is disputing the rights of Velocite to the aerodynamically functional concave downtube design and associated airflow data and are insisting that they have the right to incorporate the design into their bicycle designs and use the data in their marketing materials.
+Pinarello disputed the rights of Velocite to the aerodynamically functional concave downtube design and associated airflow data, insisting that they have the right to incorporate the design into their bicycle designs and use the data in their marketing materials.